 We have developed a curriculum that gives pupils real reasons to write, whether to retell, re-imagine, explain, persuade, inform or instruct.

-Writing consists of many layered skills, from letter formation in handwriting, through to spelling, punctuation and grammar, plus the composition of extended writing pieces across a variety of genres.
+Writing consists of many layered skills, from letter formation in handwriting, through to phonics, spelling, punctuation and grammar, plus the composition of extended writing pieces across a variety of genres.
 High quality core texts, such as the CLPE Power of Reading books, are used as stimuli for a creative, exploratory and exciting writing curriculum.
 Sequences of lessons are planned around an engaging text to make writing meaningful and motivational.
 Pupils at Brabourne benefit from stand-alone EGPS lessons (English Grammar, Punctuation and Spelling).
 The skills learnt here are then embedded within the text based English lessons.
 A range of genres are taught within English lessons and throughout the broader curriculum plus we also encourage pupils to write at home with the weekly homework tasks set.

 We will be offering workshops for parents across the school year to support children’s learning in English.